esl/MongooseIM/doc/advanced-configuration/Listener-modules.md

 * `certfile` (string, default: no certfile will be used) - Path to the X509 PEM file with a certificate and a private key (not protected by a password).
-  If the certificate is signed by an intermediate CA, you should specify here the whole CA chain by concatenating all public keys together and appending private key after that.
+  If the certificate is signed by an intermediate CA, you should specify here the whole CA chain by concatenating all public keys together and appending the private key after that.
 * `cafile` (string, default: no CA file will be used) - Path to the X509 PEM file with a CA chain that will be used to verify clients.
 Won't have any effect if `verify_peer` is not enabled.
 * `crlfiles` (list of strings, default: []) - A list of paths to Certificate Revocation Lists.
 Not supported by `fast_tls` TLS module.
 * `verify_peer` (default: disabled) - Enforces verification of a client certificate.
 Requires valid `cafile`.